guerrerocarlos/walter.bio/_posts/2017-06-21-terraform-compile-docker.md

 ---
 layout: post
-title:  "How to Compile Hashicorp Terraform using Docker"
+title: "How to Compile Hashicorp Terraform using Docker?"
 date: 2017-06-21 13:40:02 -0400
 categories: iac provisioning hashicorp terraform
 comments: true
 crosspost_to_medium: true
 ---

 I am going to show you the way to compile Terraform by Hashicorp from source code using Docker.
 By using Docker, we save time since we do not need to install golang and we don't have to setup the development environment.
 So save time and hit the hay.

 In some cases you will need to use Terraform from `master` branch or test a feature under development, Whether you are collaborating with the project, or just requiring a fix or feature that is in a pull request.

 > I am assuming that you have Docker engine installed and running.

 Then, let's go to the point, there are only two commands:

 ```sh
 ~/git